emidiovaleretto/bjj-webapp-ms1-project/README.md

       - In the GitHub repository, navigate to the Settings tab
       - From the source section drop-down menu, select the Master Branch
       - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-      - The live link can be found clicking <a href="https://emidiovaleretto.github.io/bjj-webapp-ms1-project/" target="_blank">https://emidiovaleretto.github.io/bjj-webapp-ms1-project/</a>.
+      - The live link can be found here - <a href="https://emidiovaleretto.github.io/bjj-webapp-ms1-project/" target="_blank">https://emidiovaleretto.github.io/bjj-webapp-ms1-project/</a>.

 # Credits